DataDog/system-tests/docs/scenarios/k8s_lib_injection.md

 ##  Kubernetes management to automate deployments

-In order to build a simple and automated integration test suite, the "K8s Lib Injections" tests are based on Kubernetes Python Client.
+In order to build a simple and automated integration test suite, the "K8s Lib Injection" tests are based on Kubernetes Python Client.
 [Read more about Kubernetes Python Client](https://github.com/kubernetes-client/python)

 ## Folders and Files structure